FaddliLWibowo/Seeeduino_Stalker_V3_1/Seeeduino_Stalker_V3_1.md

 ![](https://raw.githubusercontent.com/SeeedDocument/Seeeduino_Stalker_V3_1/master/images/cover.JPG)

-**Optimize RTC Circuitry**

-Comparing to V3.0, RTC module of V3.1 can only be powered by button cell instead of powered by both button cell and lithium battery.
-So that power of the lithium battery can be saved from supplying RTC.

 **Improve Power Management**

 In V3.1, when MCU is in sleep mode, all other power supplement, including Bee area port, 3.3v port, VCC can be cut off manually, so that power can really be saved.